jirvingphd/iowa-prisoner-recidivism-mod-3-project/README.md

 ## Recommendations:

 - Using our model,Iowa Department of corrections can predict which prisoners may become recidivist.
-- Using this information, Iowa can implement pre-release educational programs to target at-risk prisoners.
+- Using this information, Iowa can implement pre-release educational programs to target at-risk prisoners, as well as provide  post-release support and intervention to at-risk prisoners.
-- Following release, Iowa could also provide  post-release support and intervention to at-risk prisoners.
+- Additionally, we highly recommend that the Iowa Dept of Corrections investigate the differences between the Supervising Judicial districts to better understand why it is a large factor in the prisoner's outcome.

 ## Limitations & Next Steps